 You likely have heard about the sharp rise in violence in Cancun.
 Over the past several years, the murder rate has increased dramatically.
 This isn’t to scare you, but simply make you aware of what’s going on.

 The good news is that the tourist areas of Cancun like the Hotel Zone have been largely spared of this violence.
 There have been a few isolated incidents, but nothing like is seen in other parts of town.
-Remember that about 4 million Americans each year take trips to the area and there are few problems as long as you stay in the safer tourist areas.
+Remember that millions of Americans each year take trips to the area and there are few problems as long as you stay in the safer tourist areas.

 Be Ready For Guards with Big Guns